exasol/saas-api-python/doc/developer_guide/developer_guide.md

 | `SAAS_HOST`       | Host to use for requests to REST API                  |
 | `SAAS_ACCOUNT_ID` | ID of the Exasol SAAS account to be used by the tests |
 | `SAAS_PAT`        | Personal access token to access the SAAS API          |

+### Slow Tests

+Some of the test cases verify connecting to an SaaS database instance and execution will take about 20 minutes.

+These test cases are disabled by default and will only be executed when the commit message contains the string `[run-slow-tests]`.

 ## Creating a Release